processone/jamler/README.md

 Also install development libraries for expat and GNU Libidn.
 E.g. in Debian:
 ```
-apt-get install libidn11-dev libexpat1=dev
+apt-get install libidn11-dev libexpat1-dev
 ```

 Then run `make`.
-Create a config basing on `jamler.cfg.example` and start it with
+Create a config based on `jamler.cfg.example` and start it with
 ```
 _build/default/src/main.exe -c jamler.cfg
 ```